 Here, we define a function that just prints a message whenever it's called.

-In the above example, we have defined welcome function and called it.
+In the above example, we have defined the welcome function and called it.
 This will simply print a welcome message.

 Functions With Arguments

 In this example, we have defined the sum() function.
 Which will take 2 arguments and print sum of those parameters.
-Here, we have called sum function two times so it will print 2 values.
+Here, we have called the sum function two times so it will print 2 values.

 Functions With Return Value